bentoml/BentoML/docs/source/quickstart.rst

-The :code:`bentoml.api` decorator defines a service API, which is the entry point for sending prediction request.
-The function being decorated is user defined code for processing prediction requests.
-Lastly the :code:`DataframeHandler` here tells BentoML that this service API is expecting :code:`pandas.DataFrame` object as its input format.
+The :code:`bentoml.api` decorator defines a service API, which is the entry point for handling prediction requests.
+The :code:`DataframeHandler` here tells BentoML that this service API is expecting :code:`pandas.DataFrame` object as its input format.
+And the user-defined function being decorated by :code:`bentoml.api`, gets called when this service receives a prediction request.

 The :code:`bentoml.env` decorator allows specifying the dependencies and environment settings for this prediction service.
-Here we are using BentoML's :code:`auto_pip_dependencies` fature which automatically extracts and bundles all pip packages that are required for your prediction service and pins down their version.
+Here by turnning on the :code:`auto_pip_dependencies` flag, BentoML will automatically extracts and bundles all pip packages that are required in the prediction service code and pins down their version.

 Lastly :code:`bentoml.artifact` defines the required trained models to be